SchlossLab/mikropml/CONTRIBUTING.md

     Give it a short, descriptive name.
     ```
-    git checkout -b new-branch-name
+    git checkout -b feature-branch-name
     ```
-    The branch name should reflect the bug or feature it will resolve, or reference the issue number directly.
+    The branch name should reflect the bug or feature it will resolve, or reference the issue number directly ([examples](https://github.com/SchlossLab/ML_pipeline_microbiome/branches/all)).
+    [Note: wherever you see `feature-branch-name` in these instructions, replace that with your branch's actual name.]

 1. Make your edits.